foronda/foronda.github.io/_posts/it/2015-08-13-unlock-windows-10-godmode.md

 ![Settings](https://dl.dropboxusercontent.com/u/33327425/images/it/godmode2.png)

-While this may be convenient shortcut, I do not see myself using it as a way of accessing windows configurations.
-I have become accustumed to the Windows 8 Charms shortcuts (Win + Q, Win + X, etc..).
-With it, I can immediately access specific control without a touch of the mouse.
+While this may be a rather convenient shortcut, I do not see myself using it as a way of accessing windows configurations.
+Mainly because I have become accustumed to the Windows 8 Charms shortcuts (Win + Q, Win + X, etc..).
+With it, I can immediately access specific control without even a touch of the mouse.

-With Windows 10 being out for a couple of weeks now and given my role as an IT Manager, a 'hack' or tool that I would rather have is a working Remote Server Administration Tool for Windows
-10!
-Microsoft, I am patiently waiting - having to remote into the domain controller to manage AD objects and users is so "time consuming"! :P
+With Windows 10 being out for a couple of weeks now and given my role as an IT Manager, a 'hack' or tool that I would definitely rather have is a working Remote Server Administration Tool (RSAT) for Windows 10.
+Microsoft, I am patiently waiting - having to remote into the domain controller to manage AD objects and users is so time consuming! :P

 ##### References: